openwebdocs/owd-website/pages/content/reports/2022/index.md

 Eventually, this project turned into a much larger project to modernize all MDN’s JavaScript code samples across the whole site.

-## Shared Investment is Lasting Investment?
+## Shared investment is lasting investment

 From end-user applications to developer tools to new APIs, developing for the web platform relies on access to accurate, vendor-neutral information and how-to.
 Thanks to the generous support of our steering committee participants and funding partners, Open Web Docs has: